Fumonisin B1: Mechanism of action

 The proposed mechanism of action is depicted in figure 3.
 Fumonisin B1 occupies the space and electrostatic interactions of both sphinganine (or sphingosine) and fatty acyl-CoA in ceramide synthase.
 The part of FB1 that has structural similarity with sphingoid bases (the aminopentol part) may interact with the sphinganine binding site, whereas the negatively charged tricarbyllic acid groups may interact with the fatty acyl-CoA binding site.

-Because FB1 also occupies the fatty acyl-CoA space, it isn’t acylated, since acyl-CoA is necessary for the acylation; FB1 only inhibits ceramide synthase.
-However, when the tricarbillic acid groups are removed from FB1 by hydrolysis, the resulting product (aminopentol, AP1) doesn’t only act as an inhibitor, but also as a substrate for ceramide synthase; aminopentol is acylated by ceramide synthase to form N-palmitoyl-AP1.
+Because FB1 also occupies the fatty acyl-CoA space, it is not acylated, since acyl-CoA is necessary for the acylation; FB1 only inhibits ceramide synthase.
+However, when the tricarbillic acid groups are removed from FB1 by hydrolysis, the resulting product (aminopentol, AP1) does not only act as an inhibitor, but also as a substrate for ceramide synthase; aminopentol is acylated by ceramide synthase to form N-palmitoyl-AP1.
 This supports the suggestion that the aminopentol part of FB1 occupies the space of sphinganine in the enzyme.
 N-palmitoyl-AP1 is an even more potent inhibitor of ceramide synthase and may therefore play a role in the toxicity of nixtamalized fumonisins.

 Toxic effects

-The risks of fumonisin B1 have been evaluated by The World Health Organization’s International Programme on Chemical Safety and the Scientific Committee on Food of the European Commission.
-They determined a tolerable daily intake for FB1, FB2, FB3, alone or in combination of 2 µg/kg body weight.
+The risks of fumonisin B1 have been evaluated by The World Health Organization's International Programme on Chemical Safety and the Scientific Committee on Food of the European Commission.
+They determined a tolerable daily intake for FB1, FB2, FB3, alone or in combination of 2 μg/kg body weight.

 Until now, nothing about the kinetics and metabolism of fumonisin B1 in humans have been reported.
 On other animals much research has been done, but it might not be comparable to humans.
 In mice the elimination of FB1 is very rapid, but in humans it could be much slower considering their body weight.

-There are several possible pathways that cause toxic effects of Fumonisin B1.
+There are several possible pathways that cause toxic effects of fumonisin B1.
 Most toxic effects are due to altered sphingolipid metabolism by inhibition of ceramide synthase.

 Production of reactive oxygen species could occur.
 This increases oxidative stress and induce lipid peroxidation and could damage cells.
 In agreement with this some studies showed decreased levels of glutathione in liver, but other studies showed even elevated levels of glutathione.
 Cytotoxic effects have also been reported.

 Another effect of exposure to FB1 is apoptosis.
 This has been observed in a number of different cells and tissues.
 Inhibition of ceramide synthase is not responsible for this effect.
 The main factors could be DNA fragmentation and caspase-3 activation.

 FB1 has also immunotoxic effects, but much more research is necessary to get a clear overview of the effects on the immune system.